East Pakistan Air Operations (1971): Ground support and airlifts

 On 31 March, Air Commodore Inamul Haque Khan took over as AOC East Pakistan from Masud, who was relieved of his post.
 EPR positions in Chittagong were bombed on 30 and 31 March, the Kalurghat Radio station, which was used to transmit the declaration of Independence, became inoperable following airstrikes on 31 March, and PAF airstrikes preceded the successful 31 Punjab attack on Shamshernagar Airport, which was held by EPR 12 Wing, on 31 March and EPR 6 wing formations were bombed at Godagari prior to 25 Punjab probing attack on 30 March.
 On 1 April, the PAF flew sorties to aid the 23rd Field Artillery contingent at Bogra, however, the town eventually fell to Bengali forces.

 Army Aviation helicopters flew in supplies and reinforcements and evacuated wounded between 1 and 6 April from the besieged 25 Punjab Battalion in Rajshahi as PAF jets covering the helicopters bombed Mukti Bahani positions, and PAF also struck the 2nd and 4th EBR and EPR positions around Brahmanbaria, Ashuganj, Bhairab and other areas located between Sylhet and Comilla during the same time span.
 On 3 April areas around Pabna and Chuadanga were bombed, causing civilian casualties.

-Pakistan Army Aviation Helicopters ferried 4 FF and 48 Punjab detachments to Rangpur cantonment between 30 and 1 March and 4 April FF captured Lalmonirhat Airport on 4 April aided by PAF bombing of EPR positions after the initial attack was repulsed on 2 April.
+Pakistan Army Aviation Helicopters ferried 4 FF and 48 Punjab detachments to Rangpur cantonment between 30 March and 1 April.
+4 FF captured Lalmonirhat Airport on 4 April, aided by PAF bombing of EPR positions after the initial attack was repulsed on 2 April.
 Airstrikes hit EPR positions at Khadimnagar and Lalakaji, north of Sylhet and also scattered EPR troops advancing towards Dhaka from Narshindi on 6 April, while PAF C-130 planes, PIA aircraft and Army aviation helicopters began to transport 313 brigade troops to Sylhet Airport, 117 Brigade troops to Comilla, while 53rd Brigade staff along with 9th division staff and Maj.
 Gen. Shawkat Riza was flown to Chittagong, who assumed command of the 9th division brigades located in Sylhet, Comilla and Chittagong.
 After 6 April, Jessore Cantonment was also reinforced through the air and the city was occupied by Pakistan Army.
 The Mukti Bahini detachment advancing towards Jessore from Narail scattered into small groups after PAF jets bombed them.